Beef Price-Fixing Settlement (Closed)

 The beef price-fixing class action lawsuit says that the purpose and effect of monopolizing and agreeing not to compete for market prices was higher margins for the companies and higher prices paid by consumers for beef.

-You may be included and eligible for a payment if you indirectly purchased eligible beef products for personal consumption between August 1, 2014 and December 31, 2019.
+You were included and eligible for a payment if you indirectly purchased eligible beef products for personal consumption between August 1, 2014 and December 31, 2019.

 Indirectly purchased generally means you did not buy directly from one of the beef producers.
 Instead, like 99% of consumers, you bought it at a grocery store or supermarket in your everyday food purchases.

-Your payment will be a pro rata share of the settlement fund and depends on how much eligible beef you purchased during the class period and how many valid claims are approved.
+Payments were a pro rata share of the settlement fund, based on how much eligible beef a class member purchased during the class period and how many valid claims were approved.

-Most everyday grocery shoppers should expect a modest payment, potentially ranging from a few dollars to several dozen dollars, depending on total claims and Court approved deductions.
+Most everyday grocery shoppers were expected to receive a modest payment, potentially ranging from a few dollars to several dozen dollars, depending on total claims and Court approved deductions.

 Eligible Beef Products